vpenades/UberFactory/src/Epsylon.UberFactory.Core/Roadmap.md

     - for the most appropiated assembly based on runtime/platform
     - for the most recent assembly.
   - We can try using nuget packages, but this is a whole new ball game.

 #### FUTURE

+- Add a Button binding to launch actions within the plugin; NOTE: this is incompatible with decoupling plugin load from the editor, so we have to choose between dynamically loading the plugins in the editor to allow some features or not.
+Interesting actions would be: advanced preview, advanced edition in an external tool; query for information that can only be available from an unmanaged executable, etc;

 - Right now, the editor is limited when working with scripts that use different plugins;
 Plugins remain loaded and can cause conflicts.
 A way to overcome this limitation is to load